-The historical Pastry Pfatisch was opened in 1915 by the famous Bavarian pastry
+The historic Pfatisch Patisserie was opened in 1915 by the famous master confectioner of

 Turin.
-In 1921, the shop was transferred to its current location of Via Sacchi 42, in the
+In 1921, the company moved to its present location in Via Sacchi 42, in a

-splendid Liberty building designed by the famous architect Pietro Fenoglio, in full Art
+magnificent Liberty style building designed by the famous architect Pietro Fenoglio.

-In 1934 the business was passed on to Carlo Ferraris, former partner of Gustavo Pfatisch.
-Fast forward to April 2020, when Francesco Ciocatto and his team took the reins, bringing to light a brand that wrote the history of chocolate and artisan pastry in Turin, rediscovering the tradition of classic recipes.
+In 1934, the management passed to Carlo Ferraris, already a partner of Gustavo Pfatisch.
+In April 2020, Francesco Ciocatto and his team are at the helm, reviving a brand that has marked the history of chocolate and artisan confectionery in Turin, rediscovering the tradition of ancient recipes.

-Many classics of international cinema were filmed inside, such as the fiction “Il Grande Torino" with Michele Placido and Beppe Fiorello, "Enrico Mattei" directed by Giorgio Capitani and "Luisa Spagnoli”, played by Luisa Ranieri and under the direction of Lodovico Gasparini.
+Several films have been shot here, such as the feature film "Il grande Torino" with Michele Placido and Beppe Fiorello, "Enrico Mattei" directed by Giorgio Capitani and "Luisa Spagnoli" starring Luisa Ranieri and directed by Lodovico Gasparini.

-The Pfatisch philosophy is not just about the past, but also about innovation.
-"Behind the historic brand there are people, workers who, every day, with passion and commitment, work together to reach the common goal of making the flavors of yesteryear come alive once again.”
+The Pfatisch philosophy looks not only to the past but also to innovation.
+"Behind the historic brand, there are people, people who work every day with passion and commitment towards a common goal: the rediscovery of the flavours of the past".

 Francesco Ciocatto and Stefanella Bergiotti.